jakkemomo/meetups/README.md

 7. Click on 'New pull request'
 8. Choose your branch (new_branch) to compare with the main branch
 9. Click on 'Create pull request' button

+### Testing
+Our test suite includes both synchronous and asynchronous tests.
+Due to the nature of these tests, they must be run separately:

+- For synchronous tests, use the command: `pytest -m "not asyncio"`
+- For asynchronous tests, use the command: `pytest -m asyncio`

+This ensures that the correct environment is set up for each type of test.